natnat-mc/imglib-webui/specs/uploader.md

 # Uploader specification
 The uploader is available in two modes, but always serves the same purpose: uploading images to the system.
+Depending on config, images may or may not inherit the tags of their albums (defaults to no).

 ## Simple mode
 The simple mode can only upload one image at a time, but it has quite a few options: